MegaArman/concertmaster/README.md

 # concertmaster
 This simple module aims to make conversions in music informatics easier.
 It is helpful for MusicXML processing.
-More functionality to come soon...

 ## Installation
 ```